Enterprise Data Security

 - Data-centric approaches: As previously mentioned, there are many tools available to address the myriad threats to data security.
 However, few of them are comprehensive, leading many organizations to address each application of data individually.
 In such cases, this enormous and resource-intensive undertaking creates a bottleneck for innovation meant to drive a business further.
 To avoid this and improve security without slowing down business, It is in the interest of organizations to focus on protecting the data itself by placing safeguards around it.

-- Continuous monitoring for constant improvement: Information is moving faster than ever before.
+- Continuous data discovery for constant improvement: Information is moving faster than ever before.
 Technologies, processes, and procedures that do not adjust and scale quickly enough to keep up are destined to become obsolete.
 This requires the focused and proactive implementation of solutions that allow you to monitor, measure and improve data-leveraging over time as well as keep it safe.